Gender and Leadership at MVC

-Congregational meeting to present proposed bylaw changes and a make a motion to move the Annual Congregational Meeting from November 3 to 17.
+Congregational meeting to present proposed bylaw changes (view in Chrome for annotations) and a make a motion to move the Annual Congregational Meeting from November 3 to 17.
 (This provides the required three-month notice for a vote to change the bylaws.)

 MVC Membership roll posted publicly to encourage people to check their membership status.